Exact MCMC for Intractable Proposals

-We review the Bernoulli factory proposed by \cite{goncalves2017barkers} to implement Barkers algorithm for doubly intractable targets.
+We first provide a short review of the two-coin Bernoulli factory proposed by \cite{goncalves2017barkers} to implement Barker's algorithm for doubly intractable targets.
 Recall that $\pi(x)$ is such that $\pi(x) \propto \tilde{\pi}(x)$ where further assume that

-with $\eta$ being a nuisance parameter. \cite{vats2021efficient} discuss that such target densities can be seen in Bayesian diffusion models, Bayesian models over constrained spaces, and Bayesian generalized linear models.
-The goal remains to run a $\pi$-ergodic MCMC algorithm.
+with $\eta$ being a nuisance parameter.
+Such a $\pi$ is an instance of a doubly intractable posterior. \cite{vats2021efficient} discuss that such target densities can be seen in Bayesian diffusion models, Bayesian models over constrained spaces, and Bayesian generalized linear models.
+The goal remains to run a $\pi$-ergodic MCMC algorithm, but evaluating $\alpha_{\text{MH}}$ is no longer possible.
 The two-coin algorithm of \cite{goncalves2017barkers} is a Bernoulli factory that, given $x$ and $y$, generates Bern$(\alpha_{\text{B}}(x,y) )$ events without evaluating $\alpha_{\text{B}}(x,y)$.
-This two-coin algorithm is then used in Step~3 of Algorithm~\ref{alg:alt_AR_MCMC} to yield a $\pi$-ergodic Markov chain.
+This two-coin algorithm is then used in Step~3 of Algorithm~\ref{alg:alt_AR_MCMC} to yield a $\pi$-invariant Markov chain.

 Let $x$ be the current state of the Markov chain and let $y$ be the proposed state.
 The two-coin algorithm builds on the following construction.
-Suppose for some $0 < p_x, p_y < 1$ and $c_x, c_y > 0$, we can write
+Suppose for some $0 \leq p_x, p_y \leq 1$ and $c_x, c_y > 0$, we can write

 Consequently, we can rewrite $\alpha_{\text{B}}(x,y)$ as

 A restriction here is that $c_x$ and $c_y$ must be such that they can be evaluated.
 One way to arrive at $c_x$ and $p_x$ is to find a $c_x$ satisfying